snowdrop/configmap-example/README.md

 To customize the message, you can pass as parameter the name of the person that you want to send your greeting.

-When the Spring Boot application is deployed on OpenShift, [Kubernetes Config Map](https://kubernetes.io/docs/user-guide/configmap/) is used to externalize the message to be returned to the client when it will call the REST endpoint using an application.properties file which is packaged within the ConfigMap.
+When the Spring Boot application is deployed on OpenShift, [Kubernetes Config Map](https://kubernetes.io/docs/user-guide/configmap/) is used to externalize the message to be returned to the client when it will call the REST endpoint.
+The message is declared within the application.properties file as a key.
+The application.properties file is declared as a property of the ConfigMap under the section data.

 During the deployment of the application, the following configuration will be used to install the Config Map

 ```